linorobot/linorobot2_hardware/README.md

 ## 1. Run the micro-ROS agent.

-This will allow the robot to receive Twist messages to control the robot, and publish odometry and imu data straight from the microcontroller.
-Compared to Linorobot's ROS1 version, the odometry and IMU data published from the microcontroller uses standard ROS2 messages and doesn't require any relay nodes to reconstruct the data to full fledge [sensor_msgs/Imu](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Imu.html) and [nav_msgs/Odometry](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) messages.
+This will allow the robot to receive Twist messages to control the robot, and publish odometry and IMU data straight from the microcontroller.
+Compared to Linorobot's ROS1 version, the odometry and IMU data published from the microcontroller use standard ROS2 messages and do not require any relay nodes to reconstruct the data to complete [sensor_msgs/Imu](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/Imu.html) and [nav_msgs/Odometry](http://docs.ros.org/en/noetic/api/nav_msgs/html/msg/Odometry.html) messages.

 Run the agent: